Territorial Recruitment Centre officers without balaclavas and only under video recording: the commission proposed new rules for mobilization measures

 A draft resolution No. 15332 "On the report of the Temporary Investigative Commission of the Verkhovna Rada of Ukraine on investigating possible violations of Ukrainian legislation in the field of defense, anti-corruption legislation, and observance of human rights and freedoms during martial law on the work performed" has been registered in the Verkhovna Rada.

 The purpose of the document is to submit a written report of the Commission's six months of activity to the parliament.
-The draft proposes to take note of the report and publish it on the official website of the Verkhovna Rada of Ukraine.
+The draft proposes to acknowledge the report and publish it on the official website of the Verkhovna Rada of Ukraine.

 Results of the Commission's work over six months